The following section discusses various considerations when designing OME-TIFF filesets distributed over multiple files.

-Storing multiple planes per OME-TIFF file and keeping the OME-XML metadata embedded in every file header is recommended (see the Sample biological dataset) but is not always practical.
+Storing multiple planes per OME-TIFF file and keeping the OME-XML metadata embedded in every file header is recommended (see the Tubhiswt) but is not always practical.
 Normally, the OME-XML metadata block is small in comparison with the binary pixel data in the file, but in some cases, it may be disproportionately larger.

 Common reasons for this situation include:

 For example, if you have a dataset with 1,000 time points, with each plane recorded at 512 × 512 as uint8 pixel type, storing each plane in its own file uncompressed requires ~256KB of disk per file, and ~256MB total.
 But if you have 5MB of corresponding OME-XML metadata, embedding a copy of that metadata in every file would result in a dataset nearly 20 times larger than before, requiring ~5.5MB of disk per file, and more than 5GB total.

 One of the advantages of reproducing the OME-XML metadata across files is redundancy.
 If one of the constituent files survives data loss, the metadata survives.
 The space tradeoff of this duplication is acceptable when compared to the bulk of the pixel data in most cases, provided a suitable number of planes are stored in each TIFF.